Milyli/RelativityScriptRunner/Milyli.ScriptRunner.Services.Interfaces/README.md

 RelativityScriptId | Integer | The ArtifactID of the Script in the Workspace.
 WorkspaceId | Integer | The ArtifactID of the Workspace containing the Script.
 Name | String | The Name of the Script Run Job.
-LastExecutionTimeUTC | DateTime | The last time the Script Run Job will execution. **Only available on Read.**
-NextExecutionTimeUTC | DateTime | The next time the Script Run Job will execution. **Only available on Read.**
-JobStatus | Integer | The status of the Script Run Job.
 ExecutionSchedule | WeeklySchedule/Integer | The days of the week the Script Run Job will Execute.
 See the WeeklySchedule section below.
 ExecutionTime | Integer | The number of seconds after midnight UTC to execute the script.
+LastExecutionTimeUTC | DateTime | The last time the Script Run Job will execution. **Only available on Read.**
+NextExecutionTimeUTC | DateTime | The next time the Script Run Job will execution. **Only available on Read.**
+JobStatus | JobStatus/Integer | The status of the Script Run Job. **Only available on Read.**

 ##### WeeklySchedule